 They strive to gain the above and apply manipulative tactics when they sense loss.

 Narcissists apply a few manipulative tactics through text when they want to control you.
-These tactics are:
+Narcissist texting habits include:

 Love bombing is the act of bombarding someone with messages and sentiments of love and affection.
-It may sound sweet, but often this love bombing comes out of nowhere or is inappropriate.
-Examples of narcissistic, love-bombing text messages include:
+Narcissist send thoughtful messages that may sound sweet, but often this love bombing comes out of nowhere or is inappropriate.
+Examples of love-bombing narcissistic texts include:

 I don’t know what I would do without you.
 You’re everything to me.